 What is use tax?

-Use tax must be paid by each new owner of the item, and is calculated on the value of the property, which is generally the purchase price.
+Use tax must be paid by each new owner of the item and is calculated on the value of the item, which is generally the purchase price.

 When is use tax due?